For security reasons, never set up sites using the username “admin”.

-This is the default installation user name for WordPress and one of the leading causes of brute force attacks and security threats on the WordPress platform.
+This is the default installation user name for WordPress and one of the first things that hackers will test with a WordPress website.

-In this tutorial, you will learn how to change your WordPress admin user name to a more secure user name.
+In this tutorial, you will learn how to change your admin username in WordPress from ‘admin’ to a more secure username.

-Having the default WordPress username admin is not recommended, as it can out your website or blog at risk …
+Having the default WordPress user name admin is not recommended, as it can out your WordPress site at risk of being hacked …

-Let’s change the WordPress admin user name from ‘admin’ to a more secure user name.
+Let’s change your WordPress admin user name to a more secure user name.

-Select the Users > All Users section in your main menu …
+Select the Users > All Users page in your main menu …

-Click on your username, or the Edit link when hovering over the user name with your mouse …
+Click either on the user name, or the Edit link when hovering over the username with your mouse …

-Or, select Edit My Profile from the “Howdy, User” drop down menu near the top-right hand corner of your Dashboard …
+Or, select Edit My Profile from the “Howdy, User” drop-down menu at the top-right hand corner of your screen …

-You can also access your “Profile” screen by selecting Users > Your Profile from the admin menu.
+You can also access your “Profile” screen by selecting Users > Your Profile from the main menu.

-What you will see in the Profile area, however, is that you can’t change user names inside the administration section …
+What you will see when you get into the Profile page, however, is that you can’t change usernames from the Dashboard …

-So, how can you modify this WordPress admin user name?
+So, how do you change a WordPress admin user name?

 Change Admin Username By Creating A New Admin User

-If your WordPress admin login is “admin,” here’s the easiest way to change this without accessing your server:
+If your user name is “admin,” here’s the easiest way to change your user name without accessing your server and altering your WordPress database:

-Next, create a new user name, and assign your new user the role of “Administrator”.
-Remember to save your changes in order to update your settings …
+Next, create a better username, and assign your new user account the role of “Administrator”.
+Remember to save your changes to update your settings …

 Log out of your WordPress admin area …